September 8, 2022

 The Hero

-The hero seeks to give the family hope that everything will be okay.
-They have a driving need to do everything right, which puts a lot of pressure on them, causing anxiety and susceptibility to anxiety disorders later in life.
+The hero usually has a Type A personality characterized by self-control, competitiveness, hard work, and perfectionism.
+They try to hold the family together through their achievements, seeking to give the family hope that everything will be okay.
+The hero has a driving need to do everything right, which puts a lot of pressure on them, causing anxiety and susceptibility to anxiety disorders later in life.
+The eldest child usually takes on this role, but it can be any child within the family as they feel like they have it all under control.

 The Scapegoat